prenalyst/product-preview-card/README.md

 # product-preview-card
 This is an HTML & CSS-only challenge offered by FrontendMentor.
-It is also one of the capstone projects of The oftware Engineering Growth Tracker provided by Frantz Kati (@bahdcoder)
+It is also one of the capstone projects of The Software Engineering Growth Tracker provided by Frantz Kati (@bahdcoder)